-We selected the car insurance companies for best comprehensive coverage based on a number of factors.
+We selected the car insurance companies for the best comprehensive coverage based on several factors.
 These include discounts or special features, available technology, customer reviews, and location.

-Insurance companies that offered a myriad or unique discounts were generally favored.
-Special features such as full car replacement, coverage of car rentals, and rideshares were noted on our selection.
+Insurance companies that offered a myriad of unique discounts were generally favored.
+Special features such as full car replacement, coverage of car rentals, and rideshares were noted in our selection.

 Quick access to filing online claims and app technology were special features we paid attention to.
-Technology can make consumers' lives easier, especially app that can report issues or driving habits in real time.
+Technology can make consumers' lives easier, especially apps that can report issues or driving habits in real-time.

-We checked a number of sources for customer reviews, noting the the particular issues that costumers faced.
-We also took into account if generally, the experiences were positive.
+We checked several sources for customer reviews, noting the particular issues that customers faced.
+We also took into account that generally, the experiences were positive.

 We opted for national insurance carriers that were accessible anywhere in the country.
-While there were some insurance companies that offered superior coverage to others, they were not included if their coverage was regional or limited to several states.
+While some insurance companies offered superior coverage to others, they were not included in their coverage was regional or limited to several states.

 How Much Damage Do Floods Inflict on Cars?